THOMASELOVE/500-classes-2024/class03/README.md

 ## Using R to do propensity score analysis

-The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy) and the [lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) will be the focus of Class 04, next week.
+The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy) and the [lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) will be the focus of Class 04, next week, but you are encouraged to peruse them in advance.

 ## Today's Agenda